The Value of Preventive Health: Degrees & Careers in Early Care

 Vascular Surgeon

-Although chances are small that a bulge will be found in the patient’s abdominal aorta (1%), if a large enough one were to be found patients would usually consult with a vascular surgeon to know if they should consider surgery to reinforce the bulging section of the vessel.
+The chances of a bulge being found in the patient’s abdominal aorta are small (1%), but if a large enough one were to be found, patients would usually consult with a vascular surgeon to know if they should consider surgery to reinforce the bulging section of the vessel.

 Education & Training